Namibia, A Land of Contrasts

 £4,240 per person for single / sole occupancy.

-Early booking prices are subject to availability and are capacity controlled.
+Early booking discounts are £1,000 per couple or £500 per single traveller and are subject to availability and are capacity controlled.
 Please enquire for further details.

-- Okaukuejo Bush Chalet: Add £30 per person to the 2014 tour price (for twin, double or single)
+- Okaukuejo Bush Chalet: Add £25 per person (for twin, double or single)

-- Okaukuejo Waterhole Chalet: Add £45 per person to the 2014 tour price (for twin, double or single)
+- Okaukuejo Waterhole Chalet: Add £35 per person (for twin or double, not available for sole occupancy)

-- Okaukuejo Premier Waterhole Chalet: Add £85 per person to the 2014 tour price (for twin or double occupancy only)
+- Okaukuejo Premier Waterhole Chalet: Add £75 per person (for twin or double, not available for sole occupancy)

-At Namutoni Resort in Etosha National Park the tour price includes a twin, double or sole occupancy room situated off wooden boardwalks near the old Fort, swimming pool and waterhole area.
-Subject to availability you may upgrade to spacious Bush Chalets, featuring a double bedroom, bathroom, and lounge area.
+At Namutoni Resort in Etosha National Park the tour price includes a twin, double or sole occupancy standard room.
+These are located together in small terraces situated off wooden boardwalks near the old Fort, swimming pool and waterhole area.
+Subject to availability you may upgrade to a spacious Bush Chalet featuring a double bedroom, bathroom and lounge area.
 Bush Chalets are situated in a private area not far from the waterhole.
 There are no accommodations immediately adjacent to the waterhole at Namutoni.
 The supplement for Bush Chalet accommodation is shown below.
 This supplement is not per night, it is the total amount to add to the holiday price.

-- Namutoni Bush Chalet: Add £30 per person to the 2014 tour price (for twin, double or single)
+- Namutoni Bush Chalet: Add £35 per person (for twin, double or single)

-New for 2014, Okonjima Plains Camp, formerly known as Main Camp, will feature a central lapa with a lounge and restaurant, an open fire-place and a swimming pool.
-The tour price includes accommodation in spacious and very comfortable "view rooms" that overlook the bush and mountains.
-Subject to availability you may upgrade to even more spacious, "luxury view rooms" that are being completed by late 2013.
+New for our 2015 tour Okonjima Plains Camp, formerly known as Main Camp, will feature a very spacious central lodge with lounges and a restaurant, open fire-places and a swimming pool.
+The tour price includes accommodation in spacious and comfortable "view rooms" that overlook the bush and mountains.
+Subject to availability you may upgrade to even more spacious "luxury view rooms" that were newly completed mid-2014.
+And very special they are too!
 All Plains Camp rooms have private facilities.
-The supplement for the brand new luxury view room accommodation is shown below, again this is the total amount to add, not a per night charge.
+The supplement for the new luxury view room accommodation is shown below, again this is the total amount to add, not a per night charge.

-- Okonjima View Rooms: Add £145 per person to the 2014 tour price (for twin or double occupancy only)
+- Okonjima Deluxe View Rooms: Add £135 per person (for twin or double occupancy only)

 Not included in the tour price are items of a personal nature, or certain specialised activities that may interest a limited number of people, for instance sightseeing flights and extra game drives.
 Some of these optional activities will be bookable in advance and details will be circulated to all guests prior to departure.
 If you'd like more specific details now, please contact us.